mendezjavier3567-prog/nexocoin/docs/protocol-overview.md

 # Protocol Overview
 # Protocol Overview

+Nexocoin is a native Layer-1 cryptocurrency with its own blockchain, consensus mechanism, and economic model.
+It is not a token and does not rely on any external network.

 The Nexocoin protocol defines a deterministic blockchain system composed of a global state, a block-based ledger, and a peer-to-peer network responsible for state replication and consensus.

 At its core, Nexocoin is designed around a **single authoritative state** that evolves through the sequential application of validated blocks.
 Each block represents a deterministic transformation of the previous state.